chengkuangan/pgwdemo/README.md

 ```
 ## Additional Information

 * Refer to this [article](http://braindose.blog/2020/03/11/event-based-microservices-kafka-openshift/) that I had created sometime ago on how to implement some of the components that are used in this demo.
-Thought the codes on this article may be outdated but it provides some well documented detail to get started.
+Although the codes on this article may be outdated but it provides some well documented detail to get started.